BjornKennethHolmstrom/existencemap/README.md

 ## 🧙 Creator

 Björn Kenneth Holmström
-With mystical assistance from ChatGPT & Claude
+With mystical assistance from ChatGPT, Claude and DeepSeek

 ---